 Maitake is one of the most well-researched mushrooms in the medicinal mushroom family.
 Its key component is beta-glucan, which is a type of polysaccharide.
 According to the NCBI, beta-glucans “increase host immune defense by activating complement system, enhancing macrophages and natural killer cell function.”

 There’s no shortage of immune system supplements to try.
-And it’s important that you do try different solutions because each body is unique.
+And it’s important that you do try different approaches because each body is unique.
 What might work well for one patient won’t work well for another.

 Both mushroom extract blends and rice bran extracts contain beta-glucans, which means they trigger the same reaction in the body and work on the same systems.
-They are immune system modulators.
-However, many supplements focus on boosting the immune system.
-Key ingredients in these boosters include graviola, astragalus, echinacea, goldenseal, and other adaptogenic herbs.
+They are both immune system modulators.* However, many supplements focus on boosting the immune system.
+Key ingredients in these boosters include graviola, astragalus, echinacea, goldenseal, and other adaptogenic herbs.*

-The goal with Maitake mushroom supplements is to encourage the body to do more of what it needs to do and prevent destructive activity.
-It’s usually better practice to lean towards modulation rather than simply boosting.
+The goal with Maitake mushroom supplements is to encourage the body to do more of what it needs to do and avoid destructive activity.* It’s usually better practice to lean towards modulation rather than simply boosting.
 That’s the decision you end up making when deciding between recommending traditional boosters and something like the Maitake mushroom.